yueyoum/daemonize/README.txt

-# A Simple Class to make your program daemonize
+# A Simple Class to make your program daemonize in Unix-like system

 Usage: